Operation Kikusui I: Prelude

 Upon receiving contact reports early on 7 April, Spruance ordered Task Force 54, which consisted mostly of modernized Standard-type battleships under the command of Rear Admiral Morton Deyo (which were engaged in shore bombardment), to intercept and destroy the Japanese sortie.
 Deyo moved to execute his orders, but Vice Admiral Marc A. Mitscher, who commanded Task Force 58, preempted Spruance and Deyo by launching a massive air strike from his carriers, without informing Spruance until after the launches were completed.
-As a senior naval aviation officer, "Mitscher had spent a career fighting the battleship admirals who had steered the navy’s thinking for most of the current century.
-One of those was his immediate superior, Raymond Spruance.
-Mitscher felt a stirring of battleship versus aircraft carrier rivalry.
-Though the carriers had mostly fought the great battles of the Pacific, whether air power alone could prevail over a surface force had not been proven beyond all doubt.
-Here was an opportunity to end the debate forever".
+Admiral Mitscher, a senior naval aviation officer, had long challenged the battleship-centric doctrines that had dominated U.S. naval strategy for much of the twentieth century.
+His career was defined by a fundamental dispute between advocates of traditional surface fleets and proponents of carrier-based air power—a rivalry embodied in his relationship with his immediate superior, Admiral Raymond Spruance.
+Although aircraft carriers had played central roles in the major Pacific battles, the ability of air power to independently overcome enemy surface forces had not been conclusively demonstrated.
+In this context, Operation Kikusui provided a pivotal opportunity to test and potentially confirm the supremacy of carrier-based operations over traditional battleship forces.

-Around 10:00 on 7 April, Task Groups 58.1 and 58.3 began launching 280 aircraft from their carriers to attack the Japanese force.
+Around 10:00 on 7 April, Task Groups 58.1 and 58.3 began launching 280 aircraft from their carriers.
 Task Group 58.4 launched a further 106 aircraft.
 The aircraft consisted of F6F Hellcat and F4U Corsair fighters, SB2C Helldiver dive bombers, and TBF Avenger torpedo bombers.
 Overall, 15 carriers launched aircraft.
 The air groups launched from five carriers became lost in bad weather and were not able to attack.
-As a contingency, Spruance ordered Admiral Deyo to assemble a force of six fast battleships, seven cruisers and 21 destroyers to prepare for a surface engagement with Yamato should the airstrikes prove unsuccessful.
+As a contingency, Spruance ordered Deyo to assemble a force of six fast battleships, seven cruisers and 21 destroyers to prepare for a surface engagement with Yamato should the airstrikes prove unsuccessful.